Impossible (Captain Hollywood Project song): Chart performance

-"Impossible" was a notable hit on the charts in Europe, becoming one of the project's more successful hits.
-It made it to the top 10 in Denmark (9), Finland (6), Portugal (3), Spain (9) and Sweden (4), as well as on MTV's European Top 20.
-Additionally, the single peaked within the top 20 in Austria (15), Germany (12), Lithuania, the Netherlands (14) and Switzerland (18).
-On the Eurochart Hot 100, "Impossible" also was a top 20 hit, peaking at number 20 in December 1993, but on the European Dance Radio Chart, it hit number three.
-In the United Kingdom, it peaked at number 29 in its first week at the UK Singles Chart, on 6 February, but fared better on the UK Dance Singles Chart, reaching number 14.
-Outside Europe, the single was a top 10 hit in Israel, peaking at number nine.
+"Impossible" was a notable hit on the charts in Europe, entering the top 10 in Denmark (9), Finland (6), Portugal (3), Spain (9), and Sweden (4), as well as on MTV's European Top 20.
+Additionally, the single was a top-20 hit in Austria (15), Germany (12), Lithuania, the Netherlands (14) and Switzerland (18).
+On the Eurochart Hot 100, "Impossible" debuted at number 37 in November 1993, after charting in Denmark, Germany, the Netherlands, Spain and Switzerland.
+It peaked at number 20 in December, as well as number three on the European Dance Radio Chart.
+In the United Kingdom, the single reached number 29 in its first week at the UK Singles Chart, on 6 February, but fared better on the UK Music Week Dance Singles chart, peaking at number 14.
+Outside Europe, "Impossible" was a top-10 hit in Israel, peaking at number nine.

 Music video

-A music video was produced to promote the song, directed by Apollon.
-The video did for unknown reasons not feature Kim Sanders and was later published on YouTube in March 2017.
-It had generated more than six million views as of December 2022.
+The music video for "Impossible" was directed by Apollon and did for unknown reasons not feature Kim Sanders, but German singer Petra Spiegl.
+The video was later made available on Altra Moda Music's official YouTube channel in 2017, having generated almost ten million views as of early 2024.